-- Sec.
+Sec.
 2.18.
-"IGRA" means the Indian Gaming Regulatory Act of 1988 (PL 100-497, 18 U.S.C. §§ 1166-1168 and 25 U.S.C. § 2701 et seq.), and any amendments thereto, as interpreted by all regulations promulgated thereunder. - Sec.
+"IGRA" means the Indian Gaming Regulatory Act of 1988 (PL 100-497, 18 U.S.C. §§ 1166-1168, 25 U.S.C. § 2701 et seq.), and any amendments thereto, as interpreted by all regulations promulgated thereunder.

+Sec.
 2.19.
-"Interested Persons" means (a) all local, state, and federal agencies in Sacramento County, the City of Elk Grove, the State, and the United States, which, if a Project were not taking place on Indian lands, would have responsibility for approving the Project or would exercise authority over the natural resources that may be affected by the Project and (b) persons, groups, or agencies that request in writing a notice of preparation of a draft tribal environmental impact report described in section 11.0, or have commented on the Project in writing to the Tribe or the County. - Sec.
+"Interested Persons" means (i) all local, state, and federal agencies in El Dorado County, the State, and the United States, which, if a Project were not taking place on Indian lands, would have responsibility for approving the Project or would exercise authority over the natural resources that may be affected by the Project; (ii) any incorporated city within ten (10) miles of the Project; and (iii) persons, groups, or agencies that request in writing a notice of preparation of a draft tribal environmental impact report described in section 11.0, or have commented on the Project in writing to the Tribe or the County.

+Sec.
 2.20.
-"Management Contractor" means any Gaming Resource Supplier with whom the Tribe has contracted for the management of any Gaming Activity or Gaming Facility, including, but not limited to, any person who would be regarded as a management contractor under IGRA. - Sec.
+"Management Contractor" means any Gaming Resource Supplier with whom the Tribe has contracted for the management of any Gaming Activity or Gaming Facility, including, but not limited to, any person who would be regarded as a management contractor under IGRA.

+Sec.
 2.21.
-"Net Win" means drop from Gaming Devices, plus the redemption value of expired tickets, less fills, less payouts, less that portion of the Gaming Operation's payments to a third-party wide-area progressive jackpot system provider that is contributed only to the progressive jackpot amount. - Sec.
+"Net Win" means drop from Gaming Devices, plus the redemption value of expired tickets, less fills, less payouts, less that portion of the Gaming Operation's payments to a third-party wide-area progressive jackpot system provider that is contributed only to the progressive jackpot amount.

+Sec.
 2.22.
-"NIGC" means the National Indian Gaming Commission. - Sec.
+"NIGC" means the National Indian Gaming Commission.

+Sec.
 2.23.
-"Project" means (i) the construction of a proposed Gaming Facility, (ii) any renovation, expansion or modification of an existing Gaming Facility, a principal purpose of which is to serve the Gaming Facility rather than provide that Facility with an incidental benefit, and which may cause a Significant Effect on the Off-Reservation Environment, or (iii) any other activity occurring on the reservation, the principal purpose of which is to serve the Gaming Activities or Gaming Operation, rather than provide the Gaming Activities or Gaming Operation with an incidental benefit, and which may cause a Significant Effect on the Off-Reservation Environment.
-This definition shall be understood to include the addition of Gaming Devices within an existing Gaming Facility, if such additional Gaming Devices may cause either a direct or reasonably foreseeable indirect significant and adverse physical change in the off-reservation environment.
-"Project" does not include an activity within the scope of Alternative F as defined in the Wilton Rancheria Fee to Trust and Casino Project Final EIS dated December 2016 and the impacts of which have been previously addressed in the Sacramento County MOU or the Elk Grove MOU.
+"Project" means (i) the construction of a proposed Gaming Facility, (ii) any renovation, expansion or modification of an existing Gaming Facility, or (iii) any other activity occurring on the reservation, the principal purpose of which is to serve the Gaming Activities or Gaming Operation, rather than provide the Gaming Activities or Gaming Operation with an incidental benefit, and which may cause a Significant Effect on the Off-Reservation Environment.
+This definition shall be understood to include the addition of Gaming Devices within an existing Gaming Facility if the addition of the Gaming Devices may cause either a direct or reasonably foreseeable indirect significant and adverse physical change in the off-reservation environment.
 For purposes of this definition, section 11.0, and Appendix B, "reservation" refers to the Tribe's Indian lands within the meaning of IGRA or lands otherwise held in trust for the Tribe by the United States.
+"Project" does not include an activity within the scope of the "Shingle Springs Rancheria Hotel Project" as described in the "Final Environmental Assessment - Shingle Springs Rancheria Hotel and Casino Project, El Dorado County, California" dated December 2001, the "Final Environmental Impact Report / Environmental Assessment," dated September 2002, and the "Shingle Springs Interchange Project Final Supplemental Environmental Impact Report," dated August 2006, and with respect to which impacts have been addressed.
+Nor does "Project" include any activity otherwise meeting the definition of "Project" for which a notice of preparation has been issued pursuant to the 2012 Amended Compact prior to the effective date of this Compact, which the parties agree shall be governed by section 11.0 of the 2012 Amended Compact.